Install if needed (uncomment to run)

 The Grammar of Graphics

-ggplot2 is based on the idea that you can build any plot from the same components:
+ggplot2 is based on the idea that any plot can be built from the same components:

 - Data: The dataset you want to visualize